Template iterations with non-definable ccc forcing notions: Iterations along templates

 \begin{lemma} Fix $\theta$ a cardinal with uncountable cofinality.
 Consider a template iteration $\Por\frestr\langle L,\bar{\Iwf}\rangle$ defined as in Example \ref{ExpTempItFund} where, \begin{itemize} \item for $x\in L_S$, $\Sor_x$ is a Suslin $\sigma$-linked correctness-preserving forcing notion and \item for $x\in L_C$, $\Qnm_x$ is a $\Por\frestr C_x$-name for a $\sigma$-linked poset whose conditions are reals\footnote{These reals belong to some fixed uncountable Polish space $R_x$ coded in the ground model.} and $|C_x|<\theta$. \end{itemize} Then, for each $A\subseteq L$, \begin{enumerate}[(a)] \item $\Por\frestr A$ has the Knaster condition, \item if $p\in\Por\frestr A$ there exists a $C\subseteq A$ of size $<\theta$ such that $p\in\Por\frestr C$, and \item if $\dot{x}$ is a $\Por\frestr A$-name for a real, then there exists a $C'\subseteq A$ of size $<\theta$ such that $\dot{x}$ is a $\Por\frestr C'$-name. \end{enumerate} \end{lemma} \begin{proof} (a) follows from Lemma \ref{templateitccc}.
 We prove (b) and (c) simultaneously by induction on $\mathrm{Dp}(A)$.
 Let $p\in\Por\frestr A$ and $x=\max(\dom p)$, so there exists a $B\in\Iwf_x\frestr A$ such that $p\frestr L_x\in\Por\frestr B$ and $p(x)$ is a $\Por\frestr B$-name for a condition in $\Qnm_x^B$.
 By induction hypothesis, there exists $D\subseteq B$ of size $<\theta$ such that $p\frestr L_x\in\Por\frestr D$ and $p(x)$ is a $\Por\frestr D$-name for a real.
 If $x\in L_S$, then clearly $p(x)$ is a name for a condition in $\Qnm^{D}_x=\Snm^{V^{\Por\upharpoonright D}}_x$, so $p\in\Por\frestr(D\cup\{x\})$.
 When $x\in L_C$, if $C_x\not\subseteq B$ then $p(x)$ will be the trivial condition and $p\in\Por\frestr(D\cup\{x\})$.
 Else, if $C_x\subseteq B$, we may assume $C_x\subseteq D$, so $p(x)$ is a $\Por\frestr D$-name for a condition in $\Qnm_x^D=\Qnm_x$.
 Then, $p\in\Por\frestr(D\cup\{x\})$.

 Now, if $\dot{x}$ is a $\Por\frestr A$-name for a real, note that it can be determined by countably many conditions $\langle r_n\rangle_{n<\omega}$ in $\Por\frestr A$.
-As each $r_n\in\Por\frestr E_n$ for some $E_n\subseteq A$ of size $<\theta$ and $\theta$ has uncountable cofinality, then $C':=\bigcup_{n<\omega}E_n\subseteq A$ has size $<\theta$ and $r_n\in\Por\frestr X$ for all $n<\omega$.
+As each $r_n\in\Por\frestr E_n$ for some $E_n\subseteq A$ of size $<\theta$ and $\theta$ has uncountable cofinality, then $C':=\bigcup_{n<\omega}E_n\subseteq A$ has size $<\theta$ and $r_n\in\Por\frestr C'$ for all $n<\omega$.
 This implies that $\dot{x}$ is a $\Por\frestr C'$-name. \end{proof}

 In fact, \cite[Lemma 2.4]{brendle2} corresponds to the case $L_C=\varnothing$, so $C$ and $C'$ can be found countable in there.
-But this cannot be guaranteed in general in the presence of non-definable posets that come from $L_C$ when it is not empty.
+But this cannot be guaranteed in the presence of non-definable posets that come from $L_C\neq\varnothing$.

-The following is a consequence of Theorem \ref{EmbThm} that fits for the purposes of our applications.
+The following is a consequence of Theorem \ref{EmbThm} that fits better for our applications.
 Although this type of results was considered originally to get only forcing equivalence, we need to extend to cases where we can get regular contention, fact that is needed in order to deal with the limit steps of small cofinality in the proof of Theorem \ref{AppSplitting}.